 1 Project Name Acquisition Activities Target Area Citywide Goals Supported Remediation of Substandard Properties Needs Addressed Acquisition, demolition, clearance of property Funding CDBG: \$535,919 Description Funds are requested for the HRA to acquire strategic, hazardous and/or blighted properties for reuse as determined by input and support from the applicable recognized community organizations representing the neighborhood in which the property is located.
-Target Date 04/01/2020 Estimate the number and type of families that will benefit from the proposed activities Location Description Activities are available to eligible properties City-wide Planned Activities Acquisition of vacant, underutilized properties, and related demolition and/or relocation costs.
-This funding has historically been used for larger development sites.
-Substandard structures will be cleared, and the sites will be redeveloped.
-2 Project Name Clearance Activities Target Area Citywide Goals Supported Remediation of Substandard Properties Needs Addressed Acquisition, demolition, clearance, rehabilitation, stabilization, remediation of property.
-Funding CDBG: \$403,973 Description Citywide, acquisition, clearance, relocation, historic preservation, remediation of environmentally contaminated properties, and building rehabilitation activities to the extent necessary to eliminate a specific condition detrimental to public health and safety.
+Target Date 1/01/2020 Estimate the number and type of familie that will benefit from the proposed activit.
+Location Description Activi s are a ailable to eligible properties City-wide Planned Activities A quisiti acant, underutilized properties, and related demolitic and/or relocation costs.
+This funding has historically been us a for large ac elopment sites.
+Substandard structures will be chared and the sites will be redeveloped.
+2 Project Name Clearance Activi 'a Target Area Citywide Goals Supported Remediation of Substandara ropertic Needs Addressed Acquisition, demolition, clearance of pro ty Funding CDBG: \$403,973 Description Citywide, multi-year program to vovides resources to clear buildings are considered nuisance properties, and/or pose a threat to public health and safety.
+Properties must have been 1) vacant for at least 1 year; or 2) vacant and unfit for habitation for at least 90 days.
+These structures are typically identified on the City's vacant building list.
+The program is administered by City Code Enforcement staff in the Dept of Safety and Inspections.
 Target Date 12/31/2019 Estimate the number and type of families that will benefit from the proposed activities This project will have an indirect benefit to neighboring residents.
 Location Description Activities will be carried out on a spot by spot basis City-wide.
-Planned Activities Clearance, rehabilitation, stabilization, and remediation of properties that pose a threat to public health and/or safety.
+Planned Activities Demolition of vacant buildings considered nuisance properties that pose a threat to public health and/or safety

 3 Project Name Neighborhood Non-Profits

 Target Area Citywide

 Goals Supported Public Services

 Needs Addressed Non-housing community development Fair Housing and housing discrimination.
 Tenant and landlord education Public service needs Community outreach

 Funding CDBG: \$271,470

-Description Public service activities to include fair housing activities, community engagement, domestic violence prevention, criminal restorative justice, health care, employment training, conflict resolution, and emergency shelter.
+Description Public service activities to include fair housing activities, community engagement, domestic violence prevention, criminal restorative justice, health care, employment training, conflict solution, and emergency shelter.

-Target Date 12/31/2019
+Target Date 1∠ 71/2019

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the numbor and type of familion that will benefit from the proposed activities

-Location Description Activities will be carried out City-wide
+Location Description A vities ill b carried out City-wide

-Planned Activities Assistance to public service programs administered by nonprofit organizations throughout the City.
-Programs include services for children, youth, families, senior citizens, domestic violence prevention, citizen participation, conflict resolution, emergency shelter, and community restorative justice.
-Applications and work plans are evaluated and selected by City Council.
-This program also receives local funding.
+Planned Activities Assistan e to public so vice programs administered by nonprofit organizations throughout the City.
+Programs include services for children, your and partial conflict resolution, emergency shelter, and comministing reportation in the conflict resolution, emergency shelter, and comministing reportation in the conflict resolution, emergency shelter, and comministered by conflict resolution emergency shelter, and comministered by nonprofit organized by nonprof

 4 Project Name Community Engagement

 Target Area Citywide

 Goals Supported Community Engagement

 Needs Addressed Non-housing community development Public service needs Community outreach

 Funding CDBG: \$371,655

 Description The program provides funding for District Councils in Planning Districts 1-8, 11, and 17 for crime prevention, community outreach and development, and policy development activities.
 The program also receives local funding.

 Target Date 4/1/2020

 Estimate the number and type of families that will benefit from the proposed activities CDBG funds will be used for activities in the CDBG eligible areas of the City.
 Approximately 120,000 low- to moderate-income residents will be assisted with the CDBG funds.
 Local funding is available for non-CDBG eligible areas.